 Regular loan periods are three weeks with one renewal.
-DVD/video material loans are for one week.
+DVD material loans are for one week.

-- Netbooks and iPads are avaiable for overnight borrowing–however, a waiver must be signed by parents/guardian before after-school circulation will be permitted.
+iPads are available for overnight borrowing to work on media creation projects and such–however, a waiver must be signed by parents/guardian before after-school circulation will be permitted.

 The best place to save your work is in your school Google Drive.
-This way it can be accessed on any internet connected device, anywhere there is a network connection.
-Each student does have access to dedicated space on the Southwood network server to save his or her work at school.
-Students may email saved work to their homes using the student email system.
-When transporting data from school computers to home computers via portable devices, students are encouraged to make use of virus software.
+This way it can be accessed on any internet connected device, like your board issued Chromebook, anywhere there is a network connection.

 SCHOOL LIBRARY WEB PAGE

 Our library site provides access to a wide range of electronic resources for research and study.
 These resources may be used at school or at home.
-Please see the Teacher-Librarian (or posted information) for user names and passwords for at-home access to our online databases and other electronic resources.
+Please see the Teacher-Librarian or posted tutorials at the official SSSLibrary page for processes for at-home access to our online databases and other electronic resources.